seng438-winter-2022/seng438-a4-redwanine/Assignment4-ReportTemplate.md

 -   getCentralValue() we wrote 2 new tests

+Lastly, we ran into a significant execution time problem when running Pitclipse.
+Each mutation test run took over 20 minutes, so it was impractical to run Pitclipse after every new test case we developed.
+Oftentimes, instead of running Pitclipse, we went and modified the source code with a specific mutation to see if our new test case would fail with it.
+If our new test case did fail, this would mean that the associated mutation would be killed in a new run of Pitclipse.
+After completing all of our new test cases, we did a final run of Pitclipse to confirm the results, which turned out as expected.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+Why do we need it?

+Other testing methodologies, such as white or black-box testing, enable testers to create high-quality test suites.
+Even if the tests have a high percentage of coverage metrics, they may not be considered effective.
+By injecting flaws into the source code, mutation testing can be used to assess the robustness of test suites.
+These alterations in the source code are evaluated to see if the existing suite is capable of detecting these errors.

+Advantages:

+-   After this testing, customers receive the most stable and reliable system

+-   Mutation testing has the ability to detect all faults in the source code

+-   High coverage of the source program is attained

+-   Quality of software programs is improved.

+-   Using tools, such as Pitest, provide testers with metrics to determine whether the system is adequately tested.

+Disadvantages:

+-   Complex mutations are difficult to implement.

+-   Requires familiarity with the code base, as testers must determine how to catch each mutation.
+Thus, it can be tedious and time consuming.

+-   Depending on the system, computation time required to run automation may be lengthy

+-   Injecting changes to source code can result in equivalent mutants

 # Explain your SELENUIM test case design process